chisui/dakka/thesis/main.md

 Using existential quantification prevents `AnswerableMessage` from being serialized.
 Serializability is a core requirement for messages though.

-I do have an idea of how to get around this restriction but was not able to test it yet.
+I do have an idea how to get around this restriction but was not able to test it yet.
 To serialize arbitrary types we would need some kind of sum-type where each constructor corresponds with one concrete type.
 Since we can enumerate every Actor type of Actors inside a given Actor system from the root Actor, we could use this to create a dynamic union type.
 An example of a dynamic union type would be `Data.OpenUnion` from the `freer-simple` package.